This isn’t a book you read.

 No mystery.

-Just stuff that holds up when the pressure hits.
+Just what holds up when the pressure hits.

-Every blown call, wasted dollar, and “what the hell were we thinking?” is baked into these pages.
+Every blown call, wasted day, and “what were we thinking?” moment shows up somewhere in these pages.

 A Survival Guide That Actually Works